In front of a stand heaped with marrons glacés in a renowned Piedmontese pastry shop, my friends are excited by how good they look.

 Score out of ten: eight and a half.

-Three tens from my friend ad a four from me.
+Three tens from my friends and a four from me.

 Marrons glacé and pastries passed with full marks!